dmasequesmay/CrewExpendable/README.md

  > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
  >
  > You also need to set up an empty project board using GitHub projects (board view).
 Make sure you add the board under your project repository.
 You should also have a Product Backlog and In testing columns added.
+>
+>### Why is it important or interesting to you?
+> This project is important to our group because creating a text-based role-playing game (RPG) will expand our C++ programming skills, specifically object-oriented programming, data structures, and input/output.
+Creating a text-based RPG is interesting because it allows our group to implement a creative storyline and narrative into coding to create an interactive experience.
+>
+>### What languages/tools/technologies do you plan to use?
+> * C++
+>
+>### What will be the input/output of your project?
+> The input of our project will include commands from the user, which control the character's actions- where the user would like to navigate in the galaxy map, which alien species the user would like to attack, etc.
+>
+> The output of our project includes menus and storylines.
+The game will display a menu, where the user can view their current statistics- health, resources/inventory, oxygen levels, attack damage, etc. After each user input, the game will display a dialogue that continues to the storyline and prompts the user for their next input.
+>
+> ### What are the features that the project provides?
+> This project will consist of a text-based role-playing game (RPG) that implements a Space Exploration theme.
+The game will have a navigation map, where a character can venture to different planets and environments.
+Exploring different planets will lead to alien encounters, where the character can either be allies with the new species to gain resources and replenish inventory or conquer the new species through attacks.
+The user will be able to access a menu of their character's statistics before making any decisions.
+This menu will include the character's current health, resources/inventory, oxygen levels, attack damage, etc.

  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
  > * Create an "Epic" (note) for each feature.
 Place these epics in the `Product Backlog` column